fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

 Chapter 5.
-Predicting Numeric Outcomes with Linear Regression {.title}
+Predicting Numeric Outcomes with Linear Regression
 -------------------------------------------------------------

 graph\_from\_dot\_data() function on the Linear regression is used to